scottcarr/scottcarr.github.com/_posts/2016-1-24-my-week-in-llvm.md

 #Step 1: Google It

 Whenever I face a problem with LLVM, the first thing I do is Google it.
-Most of the time, there isn't a StackOverflow question of a blog post that perfectly fits my problem, but sometimes there is.
-Always try Google you might get lucky!
+Most of the time, there isn't a StackOverflow question or a blog post that perfectly fits my problem, but sometimes there is.
+Always try Google.
+You might get lucky!

 Here is what I get when I Google "llvm clone function":